SciML/SciMLDocs/docs/src/getting_started/find_root.md

 ### Step 3: Convert the Symbolic Problem to a Numerical Problem

-Now that we have simplified our system, let's turn it into a numerical problem to approximate.
+Now that we have created our system, let's turn it into a numerical problem to approximate.
 This is done with the `NonlinearProblem` constructor, that transforms it from a symbolic `ModelingToolkit` representation to a numerical `NonlinearSolve` representation.
 We need to tell it the numerical details for whether to override any of the